gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - competing-signal thresholds are tested at stronger mixed-pressure levels
 - recovery-transition thresholds are tested at stronger post-perturbation levels
 - second-order recontact thresholds are tested at stronger re-perturbation levels
+- endurance saturation thresholds are translated into more explicit plateau criteria
+- inferential-drift probes replace unchanged-band repetition as the primary edge-finding method